 COMMON BRAND NAME(S): Mycamine

-USES: This medication is used to treat certain fungal infections in the esophagus.
+USES: This medication is used to treat a variety of fungal infections (such as candidemia, esophageal candidiasis).
 It is also used to prevent fungal infections if you are having a bone marrow or stem cell transplant, since people with weak immune systems have a higher risk of fungal infections.

 Micafungin belongs to a class of drugs known as echinocandins.
 It works by stopping the growth of fungus.

-HOW TO USE: This medication is given by infusion into a vein as directed by your doctor, usually once a day.
+HOW TO USE: This medication is given by injection into a vein by a health care professional.
+It is usually given once a day.
 It should be injected slowly over 1 hour.
-The dose and length of treatment depend on your condition and response to treatment.
+The dosage and length of treatment is based on your medical condition and response to treatment.
 In children, the dosage is also based on weight.

 Continue using this medication for the full time prescribed.
 Stopping this medication too soon may allow fungus to continue to grow, which may result in a relapse of your infection.